structurizr/structurizr.github.io/cli/validate.md

 # validate

-The ```validate``` command allows you to validate a JSON/DSL workspace definition, using the same rules that are implemented by the Structurizr web API.
+The ```validate``` command allows you to validate a JSON/DSL workspace, using the same rules that are implemented by the Structurizr web API.

 ## Options